-Easy Things You Can Do in a Weekend to Increase the Value of Your Home
+Easy Weekend Projects to Increase the Value of Your Home

-Whether you paint your front door or add extra potted plants, these home improvement ideas can turn your house from not to hot and market-ready in less than 48 hours.
+Whether you paint your front door or add potted plants, these home improvement ideas can turn your house from not-too-hot to market-ready in short order.

 Grab a Paintbrush